Music of Armenia: Armenian musicians from the Diaspora

-There is a large number of musicians of Armenian descent or origin but living (or born) outside of Armenia.
+There are a large number of musicians of Armenian descent or origin living or born outside of Armenia.

 In France, the artist Charles Aznavour (born Aznavourian), of Armenian descent, has been known for his shows and songs over the course of decades.
 System of a Down, an internationally popular alternative metal band from the United States, was formed by Daron Malakian, Serj Tankian, Shavo Odadjian and John Dolmayan, all of whom are of Armenian American descent.
 Tankian has also released several solo albums with political and socially conscious content.
+Malakian is known for his solo project Daron Malakian and Scars on Broadway, often featuring works previously meant for SOAD.
 Occasional SOAD collaborator Arto Tunçboyacıyan is a well known Turkish musician of Armenian descent, who is famous in Turkey and worldwide, and currently has his own jazz club in Yerevan, Armenia.
 He was the founder of the Armenian Navy Band.

 Keyboardist Derek Sherinian is a well-known rock keyboardist who has played with Alice Cooper, Kiss, and Dream Theater, amongst others.
 Andy Madadian is an Iranian Armenian artist, and Vigen Derderian is an Iranian Armenian jazz and pop singer.
 Armik, an Iranian Armenian flamenco guitarist and composer, is a well-known virtuoso of the new flamenco genre.
 Armenian-American multi-instrumentalist Danny Bedrosian has been the main keyboardist for the Rock and Roll Hall of Fame-inducted band, George Clinton's Parliament-Funkadelic (also known as P-Funk), since 2003.
 George Mgrdichian, born and raised in New York City, was an Armenian American musician who played several instruments in the jazz genre, including the oud and clarinet.

 André Manoukian is a French songwriter and jazz pianist of Armenian descent.
 He served as a judge on the French version of Pop Idol, Nouvelle Star, for 12 seasons.
 In 2015, he accompanied Syrian-Armenian singer Lena Chamamyan in the production of modern renditions of Armenian folk songs such as Sareri Hovin Mernem and Moutn'er.

 Lena Chamamyan is a Syrian-Armenian singer-songwriter who has become famous for her modernized jazz renditions of traditional Arabic and Armenian folk songs.
 In 2014, she served as a jury member in "Tsovits Tsov – ArmVision 2014", an international contest for Armenian music at the Kremlin Theatre in Moscow.

 Armenian-American Taline and Friends group have played a major role in developing Armenian language skills for children worldwide since the early 1990s.

-Other Armenian musicians include Ara Topouzian who performs on the kanon and VANArmenya, who sings both folk, children's and patriotic songs, performs on keyboards, and promotes the music of "the other Gomidas," Grikor Mirzaian Suni.
+Ara Topouzian performs on the kanon and VANArmenya, sings both folk, children's and patriotic songs, performs on keyboards, and promotes the music of "the other Gomidas," Grikor Mirzaian Suni.

+Angel Deradoorian, also known mononymously as Deradoorian, is a musician of Armenian descent based in Los Angeles, California.
+She is best known for her work with Dirty Projectors from 2007 to 2012, after which she left to pursue a solo career.